benbarrowes/f2matlab/README.md

    and are able to make a contribution to please do so commesurate with use (especially corporations). *** Important - Please donate using your PayPal account and not a credit card so as to avoid fees at PayPal.
 Thank you!
-PayPal email ID: barrowes@users.sourceforge.net
+PayPal email ID: barrowes@alum.mit.edu

 0. DISCLAIMER: Matlab is a trademark of the Mathworks company and is